DoctorLaplace/VirtualCubesCCodePracticeBuild/README.md

 # How to Run: Virtual Cubes C-Code Practice Build
-- Download the "Virtual Cubes RTS" zip folder to your computer.
+- Download the "Virtual Cubes RTS.zip" zip folder to your computer.
 (Do not mistake it for this master branch zip!)
 - Extract its contents wherever you like.
 - Open folder
 - Run "Virtual Cubes" application